SOVRN144/canvas-mcp/README.md

 All text extraction tools support a `maxChars` parameter to control output length.
 When not specified, the defaults above apply.

+### OCR Webhook Configuration
+- `MIN_IMAGE_PX` (default: `0`) — Reject ultra-small images before sending them to the OpenAI Vision path.
+Set `MIN_IMAGE_PX=50` for more stable OpenAI responses and to avoid fully transparent or 1×1 placeholders.
+When left at `0`, validation is disabled.
+- `AZURE_POLL_MAX_ATTEMPTS` (default: `60`) — Maximum GET polls against Azure Read before bailing out.
+The webhook honors `Retry-After` headers; otherwise it polls every second.
+POST calls are billable; repeated GET polls are not but they still count toward Azure metrics.
+- The MCP caller serializes the payload once and posts the literal JSON string with an HMAC computed over those exact bytes.
+If you proxy or mutate the request body, the signature will no longer match and the webhook will return 401.
+- **Troubleshooting 401**: double-check that both services share the exact `OCR_WEBHOOK_SECRET` (no trailing whitespace) and that intermediaries are not re-encoding the JSON.
+The MCP caller uses an identity `transformRequest` so Axios sends the original string untouched.

 ## Smoke
 ```bash
 H=$(mktemp)